Sally Sharp, President

 Meredith George, Secretary

-Ken has been a financial planner for 7 years with Ameriprise Financial, working with individuals from various backgrounds to achieve their financial goals.
-Prior, he worked as an arts administrator for 11 years with various symphony orchestras across the country, including Executive Director Positions with the Civic Orchestra of Chicago (the training arm of the Chicago Symphony) and the Evansville Philharmonic Orchestra.
+Ken is a Certified Financial Planner (CFP) and has worked with Ameriprise Financial for the past nine years working with individuals from various backgrounds to achieve their financial goals.
+Prior, he worked as an arts administrator for eleven years with various symphony orchestras across the country, including Executive Director Positions with the Civic Orchestra of Chicago (the training arm of the Chicago Symphony) and the Evansville Philharmonic Orchestra.
 He enjoys attending the theater and symphony and plays tennis is his spare time.

 Craig D. Jeffrey joined CircEsteem’s board of directors in 2011.
 He is a partner at Bryan Cave, LLP where his practice focuses on commercial real estate and finance.
 In addition to his role at CircEsteem, Craig also serves as a board member of Chicago Youth Centers and Quad Communities Development Corporation.
 Craig has focused on youth services and education related boards since he joined the St. Louis Charter School Board back in 2001.

 Lisa is a Managing Director at Kroll Associates, a corporate investigative firm.
 She has extensive experience working with a diverse client constituency to develop effective solutions for a wide range of issues.
 She has worked in for-profit and non-profit environments and has extensive experience working with and volunteering for organizations that support youth and youth advocacy.
 Lisa also serves on the Board of Directors of the Illinois Caucus for Adolescent Health.
 One of Lisa’s children has participated in CircEsteem’s programs since 2009 and is currently requesting silks and a trapeze be installed in her room.